10-3-pursuit/unit-fundamentals/markdown/lesson-notes/readme.md

 - What file extension is used to denote a file that uses Markdown?

-- Create a new Markdown file on your computer and open it with VSCode.

-  Then, open up the command pallette with `Cmd` + `Shift` + `P`.
-Type "markdown" until you see the option "Open Preview to the Side".
-Select that option and then type some text in your `.md` file.

-  What happens as you type?

 - What is a heading?
 Include at least one in your Markdown file.

 - How do you create different paragraphs with Markdown?
 Include two different paragraphs in your Markdown file.